mubaoinam/molepy/README.md

 Molepy is a python based *ab initio* quantum chemistry program.
 Currently, the program is in an experimental state and so, it can perform calculations only with Restricted Hartree-Fock method using limited basis sets (cc-pVDZ,cc-pVTZ, def2-TZVP, etc.).
 The performance is not as efficient as other quantum chemistry programs but will be improved over time (hopefully).
 The main advantage is that it is a python based program and so it is very easy to understand or modify it.
 Most of the computationally demanding modules are written in C++ but a python counterpart can be found for most of it.

 ## Installation
+You might want to clone with --recursive option.
+Molepy contains submodule molepy/ccmints/src/pybind11

 * Requirements
     - CMake 3.0 or higher
     - GCC 4.8 or newer